Guides

 10. Experiment

-Now you know your microphone patterns, the sound sources, and the sweet spot–what next?
+So you now know about polar patterns, sound sources, and the sweet spot.
+Ready to hit record?

 Final Thoughts